 Fact 1: Doulas help you cut costs

-An updated Cochrane review shows the following results happen during labor and birth for those with continuous labor support:
+A Cochrane review on continuous labor support with a doula shows the following results happen during labor and birth for those who have a doula with them:

 - 39% decrease in the chance of having a C-section